Saturday, 28 September 2013

 Energy vampires: my thoughts and memories Part III

 This is the third part of some very old personal memories of and new ideas about energy vampires.
-It may all seem rather far-fetched but as they say, "You couldn't make it up"!
+It may all seem rather far-fetched, but as the saying goes, "You couldn't make it up"!

-My hope is that it will help people who have had similar experiences to understand what causes them, which is the first stage in learning how to reduce the frequency and severity of such incidents.
+My hope is that this information will help people who have had similar experiences to understand what causes them, which is the first stage in learning how to reduce the frequency and severity of such incidents.

 The residents’ association meeting and what came of it